The Wayfare Plush

 While the experience of following an animal’s journey remains the same for you, we work behind the scenes with our partners to ensure this experience is presented in a way that keeps the animals safe, one step or splash at a time.

-• recycled filling100% eco-friendly: made from recycled water bottles
+• 100% eco-friendly: made from recycled water bottles100% eco-friendly: made from recycled water bottles

-• Suitable for all agesHuggable for all ages
+• Huggable for all agesHuggable for all ages

 *Free shipping may not be valid with promotional discounts unless otherwise stated.
 For more details visit the FAQ page.